Apros7/GrammatikTAK/README.md

 ## What is GrammatikTAK?

-Working on becoming the best grammar assistant for nordic languages.
-With a combination of NLP, AI and Linguists, this erpo has been developed.
+Working on becoming the best grammar assistant for nordic languages with a combination of NLP, AI and Linguists.

 This currently only corrects danish text at [**GrammatikTAK.com.**](https://www.grammatiktak.com) Models and datasets are not included in this repo.